cornell-brg/engrg1050-mini-lab/docs/index.md

 }
 ```

-Notice that we are configuring yet another pin, `pir_servo`, for the
+Notice that we are configuring yet another pin, `pin_servo`, for the
 output to control the servo motor.
 We also need to create a `Servo`
 object and attach the pin to this object in the `setup` routine.
 In the
 `loop` routine, we check if the button is pushed as before, but now if